Anonymous23r56/Anonymous23r56/README.md

 - 👋 Hi, I’m @Anonymous23r56
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning backend programming
+- 🌱 I’m currently learning backend programming with the aim of becoming a full stack dev
 -  💞️ I’m looking to collaborate on learning new skills
 - 📫 How to reach me WHatsapp: 08025455683
 - 😄 Pronouns: He
 - ⚡ Fun fact: I am eager to learn and adapt